csgillespie/rprofile/README.md

       .env = rprofile::get_functions()
       attach(.env)
-      # Display wifi and no of R sessiones
+      # Display wifi and no of R sessions
+      # Linux only
       rprofile::startup_info()
     }